top of page

 Social history explores the ordinary lives of our ancestors.
 It includes their personal interactions, chosen occupations, beliefs, customs, how they relaxed, and with whom they associated in a specific place and time.
 Genealogists explore how the social environment of our ancestors impacted their decisions.

-While researching census, tax, land, probate, and vital records can create a framework about your ancestor.
+Researching census, tax, land, probate, and vital records can create a framework about your ancestors.
 Social history adds meat to the bones.

 Social History Records on Findmypast

-Findmypast has many collections to explore our ancestors' homelands to gather better insight into who they might have been.
-If you have ancestors from England, Wales, Canada, and the United States, you will want to dive into how to do social history using Findmypast.
+Findmypast has many collections that explore our ancestors' homelands to gather better insight into who they might have been.
+If you have ancestors from England, Wales, Canada, and the United States, you will want to learn how to do social history using Findmypast.

-When you're researching social history, you will rarely look for your ancestor's name.
-Instead, you're looking for where they lived and the things that they were involved in.
+When researching social history, you rarely look for your ancestor's name.
+Instead, you're looking for where they lived and what they were involved in.

-Researching social history on Findmypast begins in their card catalog.
+Researching the social history of Findmypast begins in their card catalog.

 • Click Search in the top Menu bar.